 Penalty Interest Rates

-While not all credit cards charge penalty rates, 106 of the cards surveyed for this report did (about 34%).
-The average penalty APR in our card sample was a steep 28.68%, which was 8.44 percentage points higher than the average purchase APR, but largely unchanged over the past couple of months.
+While not all credit cards charge penalty rates, 106 of the cards surveyed for this report (about 34%) did.
+The average penalty APR in our card sample was a steep 28.68%, which was 8.44 percentage points higher than the average purchase APR, but remained largely unchanged over the past couple of months.
 The highest recorded penalty rate once exceeded 30%, but some issuers dialed back those steep default rates this summer.

 Average APR Based on Recommended Credit Score

-Based on the card offer data collected by The Balance, credit cards marketed to consumers with bad/fair credit scores (below 670, according to FICO) had an average purchase APR of 23.74%, 4.48 percentage points above the average APR of cards marketed to those with good/excellent credit (19.26%) in November 2020.
+Based on the card offer data collected by The Balance, credit cards marketed to consumers with bad/fair credit scores (below 670, according to FICO) had an average purchase APR of 23.74%.
+This is 4.48 percentage points above the average APR of cards marketed to those with good/excellent credit (19.26%) in November 2020.

 A good credit score indicates to lenders that you can manage credit cards, loans, or debt repayment.
 Conversely, cards that accept applicants with lower credit scores charge higher interest rates to make up for the risk of default.